Exchange Program

 Contents

-Information technology law as it applies to the life sciences; protection of confidential information in the life sciences sector; protection of personal information and access to information in the life sciences sector; cybersecurity and information security in the life sciences sector; challenges posed by new business models in the life sciences sector (artificial intelligence, big data, biometrics, open data, connected devices, etc.)
+Information Technology Law as Applied to the Life Sciences; Protection of Confidential Information in the Life Sciences; Protection of Personal Information and Access to Information in the Life Sciences; cybersecurity and information security in the life sciences; challenges posed by new business models in the life sciences (artificial intelligence, big data, biometrics, open data, connected devices, etc.)

 Course: Legal Communication (Tutorials) (3 ECTS)